fiduswriter/ojs-fiduswriter/README.md

 2. Install OJS

 To install OJS please follow the instructions at https://github.com/pkp/ojs/ .
-This plugin is currently compatible with OJS 3.1.2, so check out the stable-3_1_2 branch.
+Check out a version thatis compatible with the plugin - preferably an LTS release.

 3. Setup at least two journals on the OJS instance